 That being the case, it seems to me, each of us (pet owners) should ask, “what do I give back to my pet?”

 I have a deep respect for all life independently of species and race.
 It appears to me that the pet/owner relationship, in this one aspect, should not be much different from any other relationship, be it with a spouse, a lover, a friend, a parent, a child.
 We should be content with what they can give us and not ask for what they can’t give.
-We should give them plenty of room to be themselves.
-We should never take any relationship for granted.
+We should grant them plenty of room to be themselves.
+And, we should never take any relationship for granted.
 Every new day should be one more day we should feel privileged to share with that particular living being—independently of species.

 Think about it.
-Am I totally wrong?
+Am I wrong?

 Have a fabulous day!